 The H2 Hinde (Macadamia integrifolia) tree is situated between a corridor of trees running north to south that divides the block into two halves in this area.
 It is approximately eight meters tall and one of its main branches has a metal tag painted with orange.
 The H1 and H3 macadamia trees were planted between five and ten meters to the south.
 None of the H3 Stevenson trees have survived.

-H2 Hinde Tree Information
+H2 Hinde Tree Travel Tips

 - Don’t pluck fruits or leaves or nuts from the trees.